damien-meere/Data-Centric-Development-Milestone-Project/README.md

 repository on GitHub, under the repository name, click Clone or download.
 Click Open in Desktop to clone the repository and open it in GitHub Desktop.
 Click Choose... and, using Windows Explorer, navigate to a local path where you want to clone the repository.
 For more information you can review the [GitHub site](https://help.github.com/en/articles/cloning-a-repository#cloning-a-repository-to-github-desktop).

+To deploy the project to Heroku you will need to do the following:
+1. Create a new app on [Heroku](https://www.heroku.com/)
+2. Linked the app to its Github repository shown above
+3. Verify that the project has an up to date Procfile and requirements.txt
+4. Ensure you have Heroku set up as a remote repo (`git remote -v`)
+5. Push the project to the Heroku remote (`git push heroku master`)
+6. Set the environmental variables/confirg vars on heroku to- IP: 0.0.0.0, PORT: 5000
+7. Set the MONGO_URI environmental variable in the Heroku config vars
+8. Restart all dynos.
+9. Open the app on Heroku and check to ensure that it's working correctly.

 ## Internal-Deployment
 Use within BT - This is a test portal which I aim to use to faciliate booking to courses and training sessions within BT.
 This protal will be deployed internally within the